This is easily the most satisfying clown murder I’ve had all week.

 It all sound great, but there are a few problems.
 Primarily, the game makes very poor use of the source material.
 The few cut scenes present between levels are a waste, as they don’t come close to telling a coherent version of the film’s story and most are only a few seconds long.
 None of the game’s locations are recognizable and neither are any of its enemy characters other than the Joker himself.
 If I had to describe the overall feel of the stages, I’d say they’re like leftover layouts from Ninja Gaiden were populated with leftover enemies from Contra.
 It feels very much like a generic NES sci-fi action game with a Batman sprite pasted in.

 The difficulty curve is also awkward.
-Batman took me about 4.5 hours to complete, and three of those were spent in the last level.
-The first 80% of the game really is a breeze, but the final clock tower level feels about as hard as the previous ones combined.
+Batman took me about four hours to complete for the first time and nearly three of those were spent in the last level.
+The first 80% of the game really is a breeze, but the final clock tower level feels about as hard as all the previous ones combined.
 To cap it off, the Joker can deal a lot more damage than any other boss.
 Most hazards in the game will deplete 1/8th of Batman’s health bar on contact, but the Joker’s gun will shave off 3/8th.
 A relatively easy game with one solitary super tough level just feels lopsided.
 At least continues are unlimited.

 Leaving aside the generic trappings that largely waste the license and the strange difficulty balancing, Batman really is a fun ride and reminds me of a successful cross between Shatterhand and Ninja Gaiden.
 It’s absolutely the best game for the NES…where you play as Michael Keaton.